awebfactory/shan/README.md

 ### Create database

 * Install command line interface for sqlite
   * `sudo apt-get install sqlite3 libsqlite3-dev`

+From the project document root:

 * Create sqlite database
   * `sqlite3 data/recipes.sqlite < data/db.sql`
+* If you wish to save the database to an sql file, simply do:
+  * `sqlite3 data/recipes.sqlite .dump > data/db.sql`

 ### Provision and run app